syahmiabbas/vulnerable-rest/titan-ci-tool/README.md

 The configuration will:
 - Generate a professional PDF report with risk assessment
-- Set a 10-minute timeout for API calls
+- Set a 10-minute timeout for SSE connection
 - Exclude Markdown files, tests, and docs folders
 - Block the pipeline if 25% or more of files have issues